Go to Homepage

 by Vijay Verghese

-Cathay new business seat/ photo: CX
+Cathay new business class/ photo: CX

 I WOKE UP WITH A START and surveyed my dark, cramped confines.
 Where were they taking me?
 I recalled rattling down noisy roads, passing through a crush of sweating humanity, having my shoes and belt unceremoniously removed along with any dangerous metal objects – like nail-clippers – with which I might pose fierce, if futile, resistance.
 “Release me at once, or I’ll cut my nails.”
 That would not be an idle boast.